THE 360 ROUTE

 Hilly or Flat: Mainly flat, lots of pavements, a few volcanic rocky bits and a few gentle quick climbs

-Lunch included: No. We recommend eating in Punta Prima (The restaurant ‘Aire’ is very good and on the beach!) as there are many café options and supermarkets and you can go for a swim!
+Lunch RV Point: We recommend eating in Punta Prima (The restaurant ‘Aire’ is very good and on the beach!) as there are many café options and supermarkets and you can go for a swim!

 Any shops or supermarkets?: Yes

-End of day hotel: Barcelo Hamilton, Es Castell
+End of day hotel: Up to you but we can recommend the Barcelo Hamilton or Hotel Agamemnon, Es Castell